demianzhang/weakly-action-localization/README.md

 Flow-I3D       | 0.408 | 0.340 | 0.269 | 0.205 | 0.144
 Two-Stream I3D | - | - | - | - |  -

-### please pay attention the order according to the paper
+### please pay attention to the order according to the paper
 1. sample 10fps

   use opencv cv2.VideoCapture to read the video and keep one frame every three frames[original video in 30fps]